awsdocs/aws-cli-user-guide/doc_source/cli-configure-files.md

 **[https://awscli.amazonaws.com/v2/documentation/api/latest/reference/configure/import.html](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/configure/import.html)**
 **This feature is available only with AWS CLI version 2\.**
 The following feature is available only if you use AWS CLI version 2\.
 It isn't available if you run AWS CLI version 1\.
-For information on how to install version 2, see [Installing the AWS CLI version 2](install-cliv2.md)\.
+For information on how to install version 2, see [Installing, updating, and uninstalling the AWS CLI version 2](install-cliv2.md)\.
 Import `CSV` credentials generated from the AWS web console\.
 A CSV file is imported with the profile name matching the IAM user name\.

 ```